Dannielle Khan

-Dannielle Jade Khan (born 1 September 1995) is an English racing cyclist, who currently rides for British amateur team Bianchi Hunt Morvelo.
-She won the sprint and 500m TT events at the Juniors world championships in 2013, as well as the silver medal in the Keirin.
+Dannielle Jade Elizabeth Khan (born 1 September 1995) is an English racing cyclist, who rides for British amateur team Simpson Nouvelles.
+She won the sprint and 500m TT events at the 2013 UCI Juniors Track World Championships, as well as the silver medal in the Keirin.

+In 2024, having sat out the obligatory international waiting period, she made the switch to para-cycling, riding as a sighted tandem pilot for Elizabeth Jordan in the B classification for visually impaired cyclists.
+In the same year, Khan and Jordan won gold medals at both the UCI Para-cycling Track World Championships and the Paralympic Games.

 Career

-Born in Solihull, Khan started her sporting life as a short track speed skater, and was encouraged to try cycling as part off her off season conditioning.
+Born in Solihull, Khan started her sporting life in short-track speed skating, and was encouraged to try cycling as part of her off season conditioning.
 She quickly found success on the velodrome and became a member of British Cycling's Olympic Development Programme in 2012.

-In August 2013, at the Sir Chris Hoy Velodrome in Glasgow, Khan represented Britain at the UCI Juniors Track World Championships.
-She was featured in the documentary "Bicycle" with her family.
+In August 2013, at the Sir Chris Hoy Velodrome in Glasgow, Khan represented Great Britain at the UCI Juniors Track World Championships.
+She was featured in the documentary film Bicycle with her family.

 In January 2016 Khan was announced as a member of Team Breeze, British Cycling's women's development squad.

-In October 2016 Khan traveled to Paris to race in her first U23 European Track Championships where her and the other team pursuit girls got a bronze medal.
+In October 2016 Khan traveled to Paris to race in her first European Track Championships where she was part of the bronze medal-winning team pursuit squad.

+Khan was appointed a Member of the Order of the British Empire (MBE) in the 2025 New Year Honours for services to cycling.

+At the 2025 UCI Para-cycling Track World Championships, Khan piloted Elizabeth Jordan to gold medals in the Women’s B 1 km Time Trial and the Women’s B Sprint, with the pair qualifying fastest in the Sprint at 11.065 s and defeating Australia in two straight rides to defend their world title.

+Khan and Jordan also recorded a time of 1:06.796 in the Time Trial to secure the gold, as documented by the governing body.